BestTimesToVisit.com Logo

 These are the most common form of public transport within Salalah city and for shorter inter-city trips.
 They are generally metered, but it's wise to confirm the fare before starting your journey.

-Cost:Short trips within the city typically range from OMR 1-3.
-Longer distances will be negotiated.
-Expect to pay around OMR 10-15 for a trip to Taqah.
+Cost:Short city trips typically range from OMR 2-5.
+Longer distances can be negotiated, but expect around OMR 10-15 to reach nearby towns.

 Hiring a Private Driver/Tour Guide